RIKEN-RCCS/s3-baby-server/v1/docs/design.md

   Exclusion is based on a bucket or on an object.
 A bucket can be removed while operations on objects are in progress.

-## Upload ID
+## Upload-ID

-Uniqueness of upload-id is not guaranteed.
-Baby-server does not record upload-id for restarting the server.
+Uniqueness of an upload-id is not guaranteed.
+Baby-server does not check the records of currently on-going MPUL's, although they are stored in files.
+It is guaranteed by probability.

 ## Multipart-Upload (MPUL)